arjunkhode/Web-developer-illy-mistakes-/readme.md

 </script>
 ```

-1.Are the eventListeners camel-case?
+1. Are the eventListeners camel-case?
 Is it mousedown or mouseDown?
 No, the eventListeners are all lowercase
 ```
 document.addEventListener('mousedown',function(){...});